Stock Market Average Return- Are the Institutional numbers real or made up?

 Its common to hear that the average market return is 10% not adjusted for inflation, but what does that truly mean?
 If you invest $100 in the S&P 500 January 1st 2018, does that mean that you have $110 in your account today?
 Not this year!
 And not necessarily.
 In fact as it stands now if you invested $100 in the S&P 500 in January 2018, your investment would be at $98.09 as of November.
 Meaning a near 2% loss.
 This right here is the first example of how stock market average returns can shy away from the actual return.

-In the past 90 years, the approximate return is 10%, and as many know throughout those 90 years there have been ups and downs.
+In the past 90 years, the approximate average return of the stock market is 10%, and as many know throughout those 90 years there have been ups and downs.
 However, one would expect to double their money every 10 years if the average return is 10%, 50% gain every 5 years and 200% every 20 years.
 This works in some situations but it is not consistent.

 Stock Market Average Return-The S&P 500 and the DOW